(Corbicula fluminea )

 - Will negatively impact recreation and tourism.

-- They will compete with native clams and other native filter feeders for food sources and shelter.
+- They will compete with native clams and other native filter feeders for food and shelter.

 - Asian clams are also carriers of parasites that are dangerous to humans.